-Noom also features a daily curriculum of articles to help you understand the patterns of behaviour that lead to weight gain and weight loss and you're encouraged to give the reading 10 minutes a day.
+Noom also features a daily curriculum of lessons to help you understand the patterns of behaviour that lead to weight gain and weight loss and you're encouraged to give the curriculum 10 minutes a day (In 2020 all the lessons were in article format but in 2022 they had made many of them available as audio lessons, too).
 There are also quizzes and other activities (journalling, for example) linked to the reading.

 It's one of the things that sets Noom apart from other food logging apps but Noom's big sell is that it provides personalised coaching.
 This is promoted as an important point of difference and your coach – aka, goal specialist – is assigned to you to help keep you motivated and working towards your "big picture" goal, something you set early on in the process.

-My coach was most useful to me in providing reassurance when I experienced frustration with the inevitable ups and downs of weight loss.
-They also asked some interesting questions that made me think about what I was learning and answered questions I had about some of the things I noticed about the process.
-I found their input to be a useful balance of the practical and more abstract.
+During my first go at Noom in 2020 my coach introduced himself early on as my "goal specialist".
+I found his support useful in providing reassurance when I experienced frustration with the inevitable ups and downs of weight loss.
+He also asked some interesting questions that made me think about what I was learning and answered questions I had about some of the things I noticed about the process.
+I found his input to be a useful balance of the practical and more abstract.

-Paying users are also assigned a group where you can talk to other Noom users who are at a similar point in their subscription.
-The benefit of this feature was a bit hit and miss for me, as I felt I was already getting lots of support from family and my coach.
+The community had changed too.
+In 2020 I was assigned a group where I could talk to other Noom users who are at a similar point in their subscription.
+The benefit of this feature was a bit hit and miss for me as I felt I was already getting lots of support from family and my coach.